stripe-archive/react-stripe-elements/README.md

   }
 ): ReactClass;
 ```
-Components that need to initiate Source or Token creations (e.g. a checkout form component) can access `stripe.createToken` via props of any component returned by the `injectStripe` HOC factory.
+Components that need to initiate Source or Token creations (e.g. a checkout
+form component) can access `stripe.createToken` or `stripe.createSource` via
+props of any component returned by the `injectStripe` HOC factory.

 If the `withRef` option is set to `true`, the wrapped component instance will be available with the `getWrappedInstance()` method of the wrapper component.
 This feature can not be used if the wrapped component is a stateless function component.